vertis/vertis-io/_posts/2013-12-16-unauthorised-litecoin-mining.md

 What have I learned from this experience?

-1. Enable billing alerts - Given I spend about $60-80 a month with Amazon usually, I could have been warned MUCH earlier.
+## Enable billing alerts -
+Given I spend about $60-80 a month with Amazon usually, I could have been warned MUCH earlier.
+Needless to say, now that the horse has bolted I've enabled the horse bolting detector.

+## Check GitHub
-2. Do a regular search of GitHub for keys and passwords in your repository.
+It's not really that hard to do a regular search of GitHub for keys and passwords in your repositories.

+## Audit code before open sourcing
-3. Be especially careful flicking the switch on repositories that you've had as private for a long time.
+Always a good rule, but be especially careful flicking the switch on repositories that you've had as private for a long time.